Wounds

 Most patients tell us their first visit feels nothing like what they were used to.
 Here's why.

-The time your wound needs
+The time your wound needs.

 We're your coach.
 You're the quarterback.
-The plan is yours; we make sure everyone you've asked us to loop in stays informed.
+The plan is yours — and the providers you've asked us to include are part of it.

 You're not switching sides.you're adding a specialist.